What Is Thai Chicken Fried Rice?

 What makes Thai chicken fried rice different from Chinese fried rice?

 Thai chicken fried rice uses fish sauce alongside soy sauce, which adds a savory depth that Chinese fried rice does not have.
 White pepper in the egg is specifically Thai.
-The dish is typically served with lime wedge, cucumber slices, and fish sauce on the side for additional seasoning at the table.
-The aromatics and the seasoning base reflect Thai flavor preferences rather than Chinese ones, producing a dish that is similar in technique but distinctly different in flavor.
+The dish is typically served with a lime wedge, cucumber slices, and fish sauce on the side for additional seasoning at the table.
+The aromatics and the seasoning base reflect Thai flavor preferences, producing a dish that is similar in technique but distinctly different in flavor.

 Can I make Thai chicken fried rice without fish sauce?

 You can use soy sauce alone, but the dish will taste different and less complex.
 Fish sauce provides a savory depth that soy sauce alone cannot replicate.
-If fish sauce is not available, a small amount of coconut aminos alongside the soy sauce approximates some of the depth.
 For a fully vegetarian version, use soy sauce and a vegetarian fish sauce made from seaweed.
 The dish will still be good without fish sauce, but it will not taste the way this recipe is intended to taste.

 What vegetables go in Thai chicken fried rice?

-Tomato, white onion, and green onion are the most traditional vegetables in Thai chicken fried rice.
-Beyond these, the dish is flexible, and corn, peas, carrots, bell pepper, and broccoli all work well.
-The vegetables are added after the rice is sauced and tossed, spending only a minute or two in the hot wok.
+Tomato and white onion are the most traditional vegetables in Thai chicken fried rice.
 Green onion always goes in last, off the heat.
+Beyond these, the dish is flexible.
+Corn, peas, carrots, bell pepper, and broccoli all work well.
+The vegetables are added early so they have time to cook through before the rice goes in.
 The dish accommodates whatever vegetables are available without losing its essential character.

 Is Thai chicken fried rice a good dish for children?